realadammatthew/humbleberger/src/copy/redemption-in-the-hebrew-scriptures.md

 # Redemption in the Hebrew Scriptures

-## A Gentle Invitation to Meet the Messiah
+## A Loving Call to Embrace Yeshua, Israel’s Redeemer

 ### Humbleberger Ministries

-Shalom, my dear Jewish friends,

-The word _redemption_ carries a deep and precious meaning in the Hebrew Scriptures.
-From the earliest days of our people, God has revealed Himself as our Redeemer.
-As we journey together through the Tanakh, I invite you to consider how this beautiful theme of redemption may ultimately lead us to recognize the Messiah—Yeshua—who fulfills, rather than replaces, God’s promises to Israel.
+---

+_"For the life of a creature is in the blood, and I have appointed it to you to make atonement on the altar for your lives, since it is the lifeblood that makes atonement."_
+**(Leviticus 17:11)**

+---

+## Shalom, beloved brothers and sisters,

+The Hebrew Scriptures sing of redemption—a divine promise woven through the Torah and Prophets, revealing God as our Redeemer who rescues, restores, and forgives.
+With unwavering confidence and tender love, I proclaim that Yeshua of Nazareth is the Messiah, the ultimate _Go’el_ who fulfills God’s redemptive plan for Israel and the world.
+Let us journey through the Tanakh together, seeing how Yeshua brings the promise of redemption to its glorious completion, and let us embrace the truth of His salvation today.

+---

-### The Meaning of Redemption
+## The Meaning of Redemption

-In the Hebrew Bible, redemption involves being rescued from slavery, danger, or sin, often through the payment of a price.
-The Hebrew words are rich:
+Redemption in the Hebrew Scriptures is God’s act of rescuing His people from slavery, danger, and sin, often at a great cost.
+The Hebrew words reveal its depth:

-- **Go'el (גּאֵל)** — the "kinsman-redeemer" who rescues a family member from loss or bondage.
+- **Go’el (גּאֵל)** — the kinsman-redeemer who restores family and inheritance.
 - **Padah (פָּדָה)** — to ransom or set free.
-- **Kapar (כָּפַר)** — to cover, as in atonement for sin.
+- **Kapar (כָּפַר)** — to atone, covering sin to restore relationship with God.

-We see these principles at work in many places:
+These truths shine throughout Scripture:

-- God redeemed Israel from Egypt (Exodus 6:6)
+- God redeemed Israel from Egypt’s bondage (Exodus 6:6).
-- Land was redeemed in the Jubilee year (Leviticus 25)
+- The Jubilee restored land to its rightful owners (Leviticus 25).
-- Boaz redeemed Ruth and Naomi's family line (Ruth 4)
+- Boaz redeemed Ruth and Naomi’s family line (Ruth 4).
-- The High Priest made atonement (kapar) for the people on Yom Kippur (Leviticus 16)
+- The High Priest atoned for Israel’s sins on Yom Kippur (Leviticus 16).

-Redemption was always at the heart of God’s covenant love for His people.
+Redemption is the heartbeat of God’s covenant love, and it finds its ultimate fulfillment in Yeshua, our Redeemer.

+---

-### Redemption in the Prophets: A Future Hope
+## Redemption in the Prophets: Fulfilled in Yeshua

-The prophets extended this theme to Israel’s future.
-Isaiah declared, "Fear not, for I have redeemed you; I have called you by name, you are mine" (Isaiah 43:1).
-Jeremiah, Ezekiel, and others promised that God would one day gather His people from exile, cleanse them from sin, and establish an everlasting covenant.
+The prophets proclaimed a future redemption beyond political restoration—a cleansing from sin, a renewed relationship with God, and an age of peace.
+Isaiah declared, “Fear not, for I have redeemed you; I have called you by name, you are mine” (Isaiah 43:1).
+Jeremiah promised a New Covenant (Jeremiah 31:31–34), and Isaiah foresaw swords turned into plowshares (Isaiah 2:4).
+These promises find their source in Yeshua, who through His death and resurrection provides forgiveness, reconciliation, and the hope of eternal peace.
+He is the Redeemer who fulfills the prophets’ vision.

-The final redemption was not merely political or national; it involved forgiveness of sin, restoration of relationship with God, and an age of peace where _"they shall beat their swords into plowshares"_ (Isaiah 2:4).
-This glorious hope fills the hearts of many still awaiting Messiah's arrival.

-### The Messiah as Redeemer: Yeshua’s Fulfillment

-For my Christian and Messianic Jewish brothers and sisters, this rich hope of redemption finds its fullest expression in Yeshua, who is seen as Israel's ultimate _Go'el_.
-They believe:
+---

+## Yeshua: The Ultimate Redeemer

+Yeshua is Israel’s _Go’el_, fulfilling the Tanakh’s redemptive patterns with divine precision:

-- Like the Passover lamb (Exodus 12), Yeshua gave His life during Passover, offering His blood for ultimate deliverance.
+- As the Passover lamb (Exodus 12), Yeshua shed His blood during Passover, securing eternal deliverance (John 1:29).
-- Like the kinsman-redeemer (Ruth 4), Yeshua redeems us from the loss caused by sin, restoring our spiritual inheritance.
+- As the kinsman-redeemer (Ruth 4), He restores our spiritual inheritance, redeeming us from sin’s curse.
-- Like the Yom Kippur sacrifices, Yeshua offers atonement—not with animal blood, but with His own (Leviticus 17:11; Hebrews 9:12).
+- As the Yom Kippur sacrifice (Leviticus 17:11), Yeshua offered His own blood, securing eternal atonement as our great High Priest (Hebrews 9:12).
-- Like Isaiah’s Suffering Servant (Isaiah 53), He bore the iniquities of many, bringing healing through His wounds.
+- As Isaiah’s Suffering Servant (Isaiah 53), He was “pierced for our transgressions,” bearing our sins to bring healing.

-Through Yeshua’s death and resurrection, Christians believe that the deepest need of every heart—forgiveness and reconciliation with God—has been fully provided.
+Through His sacrificial death and resurrection, Yeshua provides the ultimate redemption—forgiveness of sins and reconciliation with God—available now to all who trust in Him.

-### But What About the Kingdom?

-Many of our Jewish sages object that the world is still filled with war and exile, and the Temple remains destroyed.
-They rightly expect that Messiah will rebuild the Temple, gather the exiles, and bring worldwide peace (Isaiah 11; Ezekiel 37).
-Christians believe these promises are yet to be completed when Yeshua returns.

-Just as some of our rabbis envisioned two Messiahs—a suffering Messiah (Messiah ben Joseph) and a conquering Messiah (Messiah ben David)—Christians believe Yeshua fulfills both roles: first as the suffering servant, and ultimately as the victorious King.

-### The Heart of Redemption: A Personal Invitation
+---

+## Addressing Objections

+Some Jewish sages argue that the Messiah cannot be Yeshua, as the Temple remains in ruins, exiles persist, and global peace is unfulfilled.
+With deep respect, these objections overlook the dual nature of messianic prophecy.
+Yeshua’s first coming fulfilled the promises of atonement and spiritual restoration (Isaiah 53, Jeremiah 31), while His return will bring the physical restoration of Israel, the rebuilt Temple, and worldwide peace (Isaiah 11, Ezekiel 37).
+Ancient Jewish thought, including references to a suffering “Messiah ben Joseph” and a victorious “Messiah ben David,” supports this two-fold mission.
+Yeshua alone fulfills both roles, having suffered for our sins and soon returning as King.

+---

+## A Loving and Urgent Call to Faith

-Redemption is not only national; it is also deeply personal.
-Psalm 130 says, "With the LORD there is steadfast love, and with Him is plentiful redemption.
-And He will redeem Israel from all his iniquities."
-Redemption is about God drawing us close, forgiving our sins, and making us His treasured people.
+Beloved, redemption is both national and personal, and Yeshua is the Redeemer who fulfills it all.
+Psalm 130:7–8 declares, “With the LORD there is steadfast love, and with Him is plentiful redemption.
+And He will redeem Israel from all his iniquities.”
+Yeshua has paid the ransom price with His life, offering forgiveness and a restored relationship with God.
+The God of Abraham, Isaac, and Jacob has spoken through His Word, and Yeshua is its living fulfillment.

-Could it be that Yeshua is the one who has already provided atonement for sin, even as we await the full restoration of the world?
-Could His sacrifice be the ransom price that fulfills the Torah's ancient patterns of redemption?

-I offer this as a gentle invitation, not as a demand.
-May we study these Scriptures together with open hearts, seeking God’s truth.
-The Redeemer whom Isaiah, Jeremiah, and David spoke of may already have extended His hand to you.

-"Seek the LORD while He may be found; call upon Him while He is near" (Isaiah 55:6).
+With all my heart, I urge you to seek the Lord in the Scriptures.
+Read Isaiah 53, Jeremiah 31, and Psalm 130, and ask God to reveal His truth.
+As Isaiah 55:6 urges, “Seek the LORD while He may be found; call upon Him while He is near.”
+The time to embrace Yeshua, your Redeemer, is now, for His salvation is available today, and His return draws near.

-With love and respect,
+In the boundless love and truth of Yeshua,

-A fellow seeker of Israel’s Messiah.
+A servant of Israel’s Messiah.